maitlandmarshall/MIFCore/README.md

 Adding the .UseAspNetCore method to your application will enable the [Hangfire Dashboard](https://docs.hangfire.io/en/latest/configuration/using-dashboard.html), allowing you to easily view the status of your jobs and perform other job tasks like triggering, rescheduling or cancelling.
 The dashboard can be accesssed by browsing to `http://localhost:{BindingPort}/hangfire`.

-The `.UseAspNetCore()` method will also instantiate a web server that can be used to mount custom controllers for your application:
+The `.UseAspNetCore()` method will also instantiate a kestrel web server that can be used to mount custom controllers for your application:

 ```csharp
 [Route("HelloWorld")]